ajgifford/keepwatching-types/docs/episode-types.md

 This module depends on:

 - `./showTypes` - For KeepWatchingShow and ProfileShow types
-- `./watchStatusTypes` - For BinaryWatchStatusType and status validation
+- `./watchStatusTypes` - For WatchStatus and status validation
 - Database models for episodes, seasons, and shows
 - External APIs (TMDB) for episode metadata